tonylampada/myvuetemplate/README.md

 - `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload (See a [live demo](https://tonylampada.github.io/tlvuestarter/)).
 - `npm run build`: build with HTML/CSS/JS minification.
 - Backendless environment with [Mock APIs](#mock-apis)
+- Basic mocked authentication that is easy to plug in your backend
 - `npm run unit`: Run unit tests, *with coverage reports* inside `/coverage`.
 - A [Component Catalog](#component-catalog)